diydrones/MinimOSD-Extra/MinimOSD_Extra_Plane_Pre_release_Beta/README.txt

 there or coming back to the original location within 2 seconds.
 Binary sketch size: 30,656 bytes (of a 30,720 byte maximum)

+R807 - 2015/12/19 - Marc MERLIN <marc_soft@merlins.org>
+Previous rotation switch didn't quite work as well as I was hoping.
+This new one will rotate OSD if you flip to any other position more than 200ms away from the current one, and come back within less than 1 second.
+This should work with all switches and positions and allows you to use another switch and activate a function you don't want, but only for a fraction for a second, come back, and generate an OSD flip in the process.
+30,718 bytes (of a 30,720 byte maximum) (pfew :) )

 Build
 -----